tldrio/tech-knowledge/blog/articles/Mar-09-12-information-overload.md

 ## We need a new tool to find good content
 Basically none of today's tools are good at finding good news and information.
-You can use a combination of tools (such as [Quora](http://quora.com "Quora") and [StackExchange](http://stackexchange.com "StackEchange") but that is more difficult than one tool and is conducive to a lot of noise.
+You can use a combination of tools (such as [Quora](http://quora.com "Quora") and [StackExchange](http://stackexchange.com "StackEchange") but it is more difficult than one tool and is conducive to a lot of noise.
 Plus we are missing a linking tool between content of the same nature and topics, that would transcend time.
 There are services like [Delicous](http://delicious.com "Delicious") that you